 In the Southern French Alps an old, long-abandoned mountain pass built by the military scales the wild, rugged Massif du Parpaillon and still appears on larger-scale maps.

 Was it, we wondered, still possible to follow it from end to end?
 We were determined to find out.
-Ultimate off-road cycling on the legendary Route du Parpaillon.
+Read the feature on the legendary Route du Parpaillon.

 Tradition & Nature